Okay, let's just forget about that and hop right on over to SPRING!

 |MEET THE LADIES!|

-Top row, left to right: Vonda, Darcie (sneaks toothbrushes into Easter baskets!), Sheila, Lily (would rather be on safari!)
+Top row, left to right: Vonda, Darcie, Sheila, Lily

 Bottom row, left to right: Sharon (yes, she KNOWS there is a chicken on her head!), Jackie, Pippa, and Gloria